praszuk/josm-plbuildings-plugin/README.en.md

 Note: If shortcut doesn't work (it may happen) or you want to just change it, go to the JOSM Keyboard Shortcut Settings and type `plbuildings`, then change it for `Download building` .

+**Important!
+Every import should be verified!** There is no such thing as perfect data, so occasional minor errors may occur, such as in the building type or the number of levels.
+Additionally, a building might serve a different [functional purpose](https://wiki.openstreetmap.org/wiki/Key:building:use).

 Simple building import:
 ![Simple building import](media/simple_import.gif)